-October 30, 2020
+October 29, 2021

-TO: Members, Albemarle County Board of Supervisors

-Albemarle County Executive

-FROM: David C. Blount, Director of Legislative Services

-RE: 2021 TJPD Legislative Program Approval
+TO: Members, Albemarle County Board of Supervisors Albemarle County Executive FROM: David C. Blount, Director of Legislative Services RE: 2022 TJPD Legislative Program Approval

-Attached for your review and consideration is the draft 2021 TJPD Legislative Program.
-I will be seeking approval of it at your November 4 meeting.
-The draft program is scaled back this year from prior versions, in that it lists just three top legislative priorities, including a new priority addressing the COVID-19 health emergency.
+Attached for your review and consideration is the draft 2022 TJPD Legislative Program.
+I will be seeking approval of it at your November 3 meeting.
+The draft program lists three top legislative priorities, including an amended priority that was new last year concerning the COVID-19 health emergency.
 The priority positions are contained in the draft program as follows: